benbusby/whoogle-search/README.md

 See the [available environment variables](#environment-variables) for additional configuration.

 #### systemd Configuration
-After building the virtual environment, you can add the following to `/lib/systemd/system/whoogle.service` to set up a Whoogle Search systemd service:
+After building the virtual environment, you can add something like the following to `/lib/systemd/system/whoogle.service` to set up a Whoogle Search systemd service:

 ```ini
 [Unit]